liorgeren/jsoncompare/README.md

     0.1.1      Orginal Version
     0.1.2      Adds support for "contains"
-    0.1.3      Adds support for Python 3, range for int values, ujson instead of builtin json(for speed)
+    0.1.3      Adds support for Python 3, range for int values, ujson instead of builtin json(for speed) 0.2.0      Adds rapidjson instead of ujson, fixes a comparison issue, all unit tests pass

 ##Examples
 ```python